mathewgomas-alfred/mathewgomas.io/reference_manual/maths_input.rst

 Maths Input
 ===========

 Also known as Numerical Input boxes.
 You can make Krita do simple maths for you in the places where we have number input.
-Just select the number in a spinbox, or rightclick a slider to activate number input.
+Just select the number in a spinbox, or right-click a slider to activate number input.
 It doesn't do unit conversion yet, but this is planned.

 Possible Functions
 ------------------